 - Grains – in all situations, as grains thrive when grown as a grass, covering an area.

-- Cover Crops – All types of cover crops (i.e. grasses, clovers) for protecting soil are best when broadcast sown.
+- Cover Crops – All types of cover crops (i.e. grasses, clovers)

 SEED METERING MECHANISM

 (c) Cup feed mechanism – It is a mechanism consisting of cups or spoons on the periphery of a vertical rotating disc which picks up the seeds from the hopper and delivers them into the seed tubes.
 It consists of a seed hopper which has two parts.
-The upper one is called grain box and the lower one is called feed box.
+Hence, The upper one is called grain box and the lower one is called feed box.
 The seed delivery mechanism consists of a spindle, carrying a number of discs with a ring of cups attached to the periphery of each disc.
 The spindle with its frame and attachment is called seed barrel.
-When the spindle rotates, one disc with its set of cups rotates and picks up few seeds and drops them into small hoppers.
-The cups have two faces, one for larger seeds and the rate at which the seed barrel revolves.
+So, When the spindle rotates, one disc with its set of cups rotates and picks up few seeds and drops them into small hoppers.
+In addition, The cups have two faces, one for larger seeds and the rate at which the seed barrel revolves.

-(e) Brush feed mechanism – It is a mechanism in which a rotating brush regulates the flow of seed from the hopper.
+(d) Brush feed mechanism – It is a mechanism in which a rotating brush regulates the flow of seed from the hopper.

-(f) Auger feed mechanism – It is a distributing mechanism, consisting of an auger which causes a substance to flow evenly in the field, through an aperture at the base or on the side of the hopper.
+(e) Auger feed mechanism – It is a distributing mechanism, consisting of an auger which causes a substance to flow evenly in the field, through an aperture at the base or on the side of the hopper.

-(h) Star wheel mechanism – It is a feed mechanism which consists of a toothed wheel, rotating in a horizontal plane and conveying the fertilizer through a feed gate.
+(f) Star wheel mechanism – It is a feed mechanism which consists of a toothed wheel, rotating in a horizontal plane and conveying the fertilizer through a feed gate.

 COMPONENTS OF BROADRONES